omgitsgb/ostris-ai-toolkit-50gpu-installer/README.md

 REM Delete existing requirements.txt if it exists if exist requirements.txt del requirements.txt

-REM Create new requirements.txt with the required dependencies ( echo torchao==0.9.0 echo safetensors==0.5.3
+REM Create new requirements.txt with your list
+(
+echo torchao==0.9.0
+echo safetensors==0.5.3